muratersen/AmericanExpressKagglecontest/README.md

 #EDIT:
-I couldnt upload the data files because they are big in size (Evenparquets) please contact me for raw data
+I couldnt upload the data files because they are big in size (Evenparquets) please contact me for raw data: mersenunal@gmail.com